Wedding Day Advice : A Wedding Photographer's Guide for Couples

-Try to check with your registrar or vicar (the person conducting ceremony) if they have any specific rules or requests about photography or film.
+Try to check with your registrar or vicar (the person conducting ceremony) if they have any specific rules or requests about wedding photography and film.
 In the past, we’ve had a couple of experiences where we’ve not been allowed to take any photos or place a lapel mic on the officiant during the ceremony.

-If the ceremony is at a different location to prep or the reception and the parking is limited, please ask the venue to reserve a space for us.
-This is because timings can sometimes be tight between bridal prep and the ceremony.
+If the ceremony is at a different location to prep or the reception and the parking is limited, please ask the wedding venue to reserve a space for us.
+This is because timings can sometimes be tight between the bridal prep and the ceremony.

 Consider An Unplugged Ceremony?